jarun/buku/README.md

 ## Features

-- Add, open, tag, comment on, search, update, remove URLs
+- Add, open, tag, comment on, search, update, remove, shorten URLs
 - Portable, merge-able database, to sync between systems
 - Import/export bookmarks in markdown or HTML (FF, Chrome, IE compatible)
 - Fetch page title from web, refresh all titles in a go